finnito/Science/content/12phy/as91173/5-series-and-parallel-circuits.md

 ---
 title: Series & Parallel Circuits
+slug: series-and-parallel-circuits
 subtitle: 12PHYS - Electricity
-author: Finn LeSueur
-date: 2019
 weight: 5
-slug: series-and-parallel-circuits
-theme: finn
-header-includes:
-- \usepackage{graphicx}
-- \usepackage[T1]{fontenc}
-- \usepackage{lmodern}
-- \usepackage{amsmath}
 ---

-# Mahi Tuatahi
+## Mahi Tuatahi

-A circuit has current $1.2A$ and voltage of 12V and has a single bulb.
+A circuit has current $1.2A$ and voltage of $12V$ and has a single bulb.

 1. Draw the circuit and indicate current and conventional current directions.
 2. How many Coulombs of electrical charge flow through a point in every second?